 45 Science Activities for Kids to Learn the 5 Senses

-Talking about light will easily goes into color.
+Talking about light will easily leads into color.
 These 7 science experiments about colors will help kids understand the science behind the colors.
 Why different objects have different colors?
 How is colors shown on computer screen different from colors shown on paper?
 How our eyes perceive colors?
 What happens when you mix colors?

 After light and color, an easy transition is the sense of hearing and sound.
 How do you explain to kids that sound is certain type of wave?
 These 7 fun science activities will help kids see the sound, and get an intuitive understanding of it via visualizing the sound wave.
 Wait to see your kids’ surprised faces!
 A fun way to explore sound is via music.
 Kids will learn so much about sound features via music, such as pitch, frequency.
 Do you know sound wave is different from light wave?
 How to make your sound louder?

 There are tastes we like, and tastes we don’t like.
 Why can we taste?
 Can you tell the food taste holding your nose?
-Try some 7 fun science activities to learn about taste, and find out how sensitive are you to different tastes.
+Try some fun science activities to learn about taste, and find out how sensitive are you to different tastes.
 Do you know different parts of the tongue have different sensitivity to different taste?
 How can you find out through a science experiment?

 I hope you like these five senses activity ideas, teaching the 5 senses via science experiments.
 Doing science at home is not just for fun, it is also to cultivate child’s interest in science and help them grow scientific thinking skills.
 I encourage you follow the scientific steps while working with kids on these fun activities.
 I outlined the steps and developed this Science Experiment Recording Sheet.
 I highly recommend using it, even with young children.
 They can draw pictures if they can’t write.
 It is the process that is important, starting with questions and hypothesis.

 Through out my search and research, I have found some wonderful children’s books about senses.
 They are great to read with kids while you are exploring the 5 senses: